robertcoltheart/revel/README.md

 # Revel
-A simple DirectX game engine.
+A DirectX framework for Windows games.